Mariam C. Said

-Mariam C. Said (مريم سعيد) is an American writer and activist.
+Mariam C. Said (مريم سعيد) is a Lebanese-American writer and activist.
+She is the widow of Palestinian-American academic and activist Edward Said.

 Biography

-Mariam C. Said was born and raised in Beirut, Lebanon to parents who were of Lebanese and Palestinian origin.
+Mariam C. Said was born and raised in Beirut, Lebanon, to Quaker parents who were of Palestinian and Lebanese origin.
+Her father, Emile Cortas, was the leading figure of the Quaker community in Lebanon and founder of the canning company Cortas.
 She holds an undergraduate degree from the American University of Beirut (AUB) in Lebanon and two graduate degrees from Columbia University.
 For more than 20 years, she worked in the financial services industry in New York City.

-In 2009, Said published the critically acclaimed memoir, A World I Loved: The Story of an Arab Woman, by her mother Wadad Makdisi Cortas.
+In 2009, Said published the critically acclaimed memoir, A World I Loved: The Story of an Arab Woman by her mother Wadad Makdisi Cortas.
 Said collaborated with Vanessa Redgrave to conceive and create a theatre production based on the memoir.
 The success of its premiere at the Brighton Festival in 2012 led to a performance at the Miller Theatre in New York.
-In July 2015, the production will be seen at the Spoleto Festival in Italy.

-Education activities

-Said serves on the board of The Barenboim-Said Music Centre Ramallah, Palestine.
-Currently, she is on the advisory board of The Freedom Theatre in Jenin, Palestine, and ArteEast, a New York-based international non-profit organization that supports and promotes artists from the Middle East and its Diasporas.
-In addition, Said is a founding member of the board of the American-Arab Anti-Discrimination Committee and served on the board of directors of the Alumni Association of North America of the American University of Beirut.
-She is also a member of the Board of Trustees of Americans for Children of the Middle East, which works with its partner organization United Lebanon Youth Project (ULYP) on the BRIDGE program in its efforts to provide scholarships and university placements to bright young Palestinians from the Palestinian refugee camps in Lebanon.

-West-Eastern Divan Orchestra & Barenboim-Said Academy
+Activism

+Said is the Vice-President of the Barenboim-Said Foundation (USA) and co-steward of the Barenboim-Said Akademie.

+She is a founding member of the board of the American-Arab Anti-Discrimination Committee.

+She serves in the West-Eastern Divan Orchestra (WEDO) which was founded by her husband Edward Said and the musician Daniel Barenboim, as well as Senza Frontiere in Italy and the Alumni Association of North America, American University of Beirut.

+She serves on the boards on several organisations including the Freedom Theatre in Jenin, Palestine and ArteEast in New York.

+Recognition

-In recognition of her dedication to the continuing success of the WEDO, Said received an honorary doctorate from the Universidad Nacional de Tres de Febrero Buenos Aires, Argentina in 2014.
-In a 2012 interview with the Wiener Zeitung she described the philosophy of the WEDO and the BSA as follows:
+In recognition of her dedication to the continuing success of the WEDO, Said received an honorary doctorate from the Universidad Nacional de Tres de Febrero Buenos Aires, Argentina, in 2014.
+In a 2012 interview with the Wiener Zeitung, she described the philosophy of the WEDO and the BSA as follows:

 “Think of the principle of counterpoint: single voices are recognized as independent objects.
 The final result is harmony on a higher level.
-We are not a political, but a cultural and humanitarian project.
-Understanding is the start to reduce mistrust.
+We are not a political but a cultural and humanitarian project.
+Understanding is the start of reducing mistrust.
 We are the microcosm of a society that does not exist yet.”

+Personal life

+Said was married to the late academic and writer Edward Said.

+She has two children, the author Najla Said and a son, Wadie who is a law professor.